The Sirius System

 "If a Sirius-C is ever discovered and found to be a red dwarf, I will conclude that the Dogon information has been fully validated."

-So, in conclusion, I would have to say that due to the relatively young age of the Sirius system, combined with the extreme challenges to life development in a Class A star system and the problems presented by Sirius B roaming through the system every 49.9 years makes the probability of even simple life in the Sirius system highly unlikely never mind an advanced aquatic species capable of traveling the 8.6 light years to Earth.
-I do not say it isn't there, just that it is highly unlikely that the Sirius star system can support life in any advanced form unless of course this life took the form of a purely aquatic life form capable of 'breathing' in the same way a fish does on our beloved Earth.
+So, in conclusion, I would have to say that due to the relatively young age of the Sirius system, combined with the extreme challenges to life development in a Class A star system, and the problems presented by Sirius B roaming through the system every 49.9 years, the probability of even simple life in the Sirius system is highly unlikely—never mind an advanced aquatic species capable of traveling the 8.6 light years to Earth.
+I do not say it isn't there, just that it is highly unlikely that the Sirius star system can support life in any advanced form unless, of course, this life took the form of a purely aquatic life form capable of 'breathing' in the same way a fish does on our beloved Earth.

-In the future, more info may reveal more insights.
-In 1976, when Robert Temples book was written, it was dismissed outright by other scholars as nonsense.
+In the future, more information may reveal more insights.
+In 1976, when the book was written, it was dismissed outright as nonsense.
 But is it?
-Since his writing of his book the second star has been 100% confirmed and the third star has not been mathematically ruled out and indeed, gravitational studies in the 90s did show that SOMETHING was there.
+Since his writing of his book, the second star has been 100% confirmed, the third star has not been mathematically ruled out, and indeed, gravitational studies in the 90s did show that something was there.